The federal rule changes November 2, 2026

 Florida's solar market is booming, driven by abundant sunshine, rising electricity costs, and aggressive marketing by solar companies.
 The growth is positive for renewable energy adoption, but the financing structures haven't kept pace with homeowner mobility and refinancing needs.

-The problem isn't solar itself — it's the disconnect between when solar decisions are made and how home financing works.
+The problem isn't solar itself.
+It's the disconnect between when solar decisions are made and how home financing works.
 Homebuyers who close on their homes and then consider solar are limited to lease options that create UCC-1 complications.
 Those who plan solar before purchase have access to financing structures that integrate cleanly with their mortgage and preserve future flexibility.

 Important: This page does not recommend for or against solar energy.
 Solar can be an excellent investment for Florida homeowners.
 The issue is timing and financing structure, not whether solar makes sense for your home.